themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 ### Branches are cheap!

-- Branch entry is just reference to point in time
+- Branches are just pointers, easy to create and delete
-- Edits on branch recorded as changes from branch point
+- Edits on branch recorded as changes from branch snapshot
-- Many branches, single working copy.
+- Many branches, single working copy

 ![inline fill](branch.png)